By Zaidul Haque

 Ayesha has earlier won two Gold medals in International Karate championships.
 In 2011 she won the Gold Medal in 15th International Karate Championship (young Group) at Mumbai, where athletes from 16 Countries had participated.
 She has twice been the national champion in 2011 and 2012.

-The story of Ayesha Noor has really been inspiring so far.
+Her mother also appreciated the efforts of the TCN in helping generate finance to support the cost of the trip.
+The story of Ayesha Noor has been incredibly inspiring for the community so far.
 She lives with her family of total 6 members in a single 8X8 feet room in a Kolkata Khula bari (slum).
 She lost her father four years ago.
-He father Noor Mohammad was a truck driver.
-Her elder brother Tanveer works as salesman at a roadside hawker’s shoes store and earns about Rs 125 daily.
+Her father Noor Mohammad was a truck driver.
+Her elder brother Tanveer works as salesman at a roadside hawker’s shoes store and earns about Rs 125 daily. —twocircles.net